openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Usage of Self-Issued OP for Authentication

-A known attack in cross-device SIOP is a session replay attack, where a victim is tricked to send a response to a request that an RP has generated for an attacker.
+A known attack in cross-device Self-Issued OP is a session replay attack, where a victim is tricked to send a response to a request that an RP has generated for an attacker.
 Attacker would trick a victim to respond to a request that an attacker has generated for him/herself at a good RP.

 Implementors should be cautious when using cross-device Self-Issued OP model for Authentication and should implement mitigations according to the desired security level.